shapeintheglass/DanielleRandomizer/README.md

 ### Running the randomizer

-1. Ensure danielle_randomizer.exe is in the same directory as the data/ folder and settings.json file.
+1. Ensure danielle_randomizer.exe is in the same directory as the included data/ folder and settings.json file.
 2. Run danielle_randomizer.exe to start up the GUI.
 3. Specify Prey install directory.
 4. Specify desired randomization settings.
 5. Click "Install" to generate randomized files and install them.
 6. Click "Uninstall" to revert any changes made by this randomizer.

-### Uninstalling
+### Uninstalling the randomizer

 * Ideally, use the "Uninstall" function within the randomizer GUI to uninstall any generated files before uninstalling.
 If this isn't possible, you can use the GOG or Steam client to redownload any missing or modified files.
 * Delete patch_randomizer.pak in Prey\GameSDK\Precache, if it exists.